Igor Gorgan: Chief of the General Staff

+Controversy

 According to Russian media, Igor Gorgan was recruited by the Russian GRU and served as an informant from 2004 to 2024.
 Despite officially not working for the Defense Ministry, he had multiple officers reporting to him and was very active after the Russian invasion of Ukraine.
 Gorgan was stripped of his rank and medals after news of his spying came out.
 He was charged with treason by Moldovan authorities on 19 September 2024.

 Igor Gorgan (the surname Gorgan being of Turkish origin meaning “gorgan” or “kurgan,” which refers to a burial mound or tumulus — a term spread across the Eurasian steppes) is the so-called general who, throughout his entire career, beginning at the age of 18, entered the Soviet military system and was thoroughly processed by the GRU services.
-After the collapse of the Soviet Union and the proclamation of the independence of the Republic of Moldova, he allegedly continued leaking Moldova’s state secrets to the new successor of the USSR — the Russian Federation.
+After the collapse of the Soviet Union and the proclamation of the independence of the Republic of Moldova, he allegedly continued leaking Moldova’s state secrets to the Russian Federation.
 He reportedly worked together with his father, Alexandru Gorgan (it should be mentioned that all of Igor Gorgan’s positions were allegedly obtained thanks to his father’s influence; without him, Igor Gorgan would never have advanced beyond the rank of corporal in the military system, having always been an individual who abused power).

-He is accused of disclosing all types of information — strategic, military, and political — regarding any activity taking place on the territory of the Republic of Moldova, being active even during the Transnistrian War.
-Their destructive activities, had a negative impact on both the future of the Republic of Moldova and the formation of the separatist Transnistrian Republic.

-The “Russian spy” Igor Gorgan was reportedly known throughout the Ministry of Defense and the Ministry of Internal Affairs as a person who leaked state secrets, but due to his rank, no one could take measures against him.
+Personal life

+Igor is married to Lieutenant Colonel Inga Gorgan, and they have two children together.

+Awards

+He was awarded nine medals and was stripped of all Moldovan awards in 2024.
+His awards include the NATO Letter of Gratitude “for his contribution to the development and promotion of Euro-Atlantic values in the Republic of Moldova” (2012).